Red X iconGreen tick iconYellow tick icon

 Research interests

 Oxidants (also called reactive oxygen species or free radicals) are continuously generated in our body, and we rely on sophisticated antioxidant systems to prevent them from causing damage.
 However, oxidants also have beneficial roles.
-They can act as signalling molecules that regulate a number of life and death pathways in cells, and they are generated by the immune system to fight microbes.
-Prof Hampton's research is focused on how understanding how cells sense and respond to oxidants, and how these pathways might be modulated to prevent and treat human disease.
+They can act as signalling molecules that regulate a number of life and death pathways in cells.
+Oxidants are also generated by the immune system to destroy microbes.
+Prof Hampton's research is focused on understanding how cells sense and respond to oxidants, and how these pathways might be modulated to prevent and treat human disease.

-Professor Hampton's current projects include investigations of the ability of oxidants generated by the innate immune system to regulate epigenetic and cell death pathways; how the disruption of redox homeostasis can promote the killing of cancer cells and pathogenic microbes; and how oxidative stress is associated with the biological processes underlying human ageing.
+Professor Hampton's current projects include investigations of how disruption of redox homeostasis can promote the killing of cancer cells and pathogenic microbes, and how oxidative stress and mitochondrial dysfunction are associated with the biological processes underlying human ageing.

 Publications